jqmarron/MaxLife/README.md

 <h4> MaxLife::MaxLife_1() </h4>

-MaxLife_1 performs in 5 Steps:
+MaxLife_1 performs in 5 steps:

 - ✍️ &nbsp; Estimates the predicted quantile of the outcome distribution (Y) using a quantile regression model (Q) that includes c covariates.
 Note if c=0, then the predicted quantile is simply the unconditional sample quantile of the marginal distribution of Y. Selecting a specific lifespan percentile is required.
 By default percentile 90 (P90).
 - ✍️ &nbsp; Creates an indicator variable (I) that classifies observations within the data set as falling above (I=1) or below (I=0) the predicted percentile.